"America deserved 9/11, dude. Fuck it, I'm saying it."

 His Gaza relief drive raised over $1 million.
 NPR noted he'd raised "1% of the entire US government's contribution to humanitarian aid for Gaza on Twitch in just four days."

-He raised $126,000 in a single day from merch sales for strike funds.
-He made massive donations to LA-area animal shelters.
-His manager fielded a $1 million offer from a betting platform for election night.
-Hasan said no.
+He raised $126,000 in a single day from merch sales for strike funds and made massive donations to LA-area animal shelters.

-The rage gets attention.
-The charity reveals something else.
+The rage gets the attention.
+The charity reveals the person underneath.

 More Than Politics: Entertainment and Chat Culture